 Originally a member of the 2002 Philadelphia Liberty Belles of the National Women’s Football Association, Brickhouse joined the Massachusetts Mutiny in 2005 and has been a fixture with Boston Women’s Football since.
 Widely regarded as one of the best all-around players in the history of women’s football, Brickhouse was twice a gold medal winner with the U.S. National Women’s Football Team in 2010 and 2013, and was instrumental in the Boston Militia’s back-to-back national championships in 2010 and 2011.
+She was the MVP of the 2010 IWFL World Championship game.
 After retiring from the game in 2014, she came back as a player and a team executive with the newly formed Boston Renegades in 2015.
 She became a member of Boston Women’s Football’s “100 Club” in 2018.

 Prior to football, Brickhouse was an exceptional outfielder for the Villanova University softball team from 1997-2000.
 During that time she set numerous school records, including most-career steals (80) and most career runs scored (137), two records she still owns today.
 She also ranks second in career batting average (.372) for the program.
 She hit a single-season high eight triples in 1999, and earned Big East Conference Honors in 2000.